A Professional Matchmaker from Mumbai, serving Europe.

 A database of ambitious professionals just like you.

-I work with a database of around 5000 people, all of whom are resident in Europe, well-educated and passionate about their careers.
+I work with a database of around 5000 people, most of whom are resident in Europe, well-educated and passionate about their careers.
 They are lovely, kind, intelligent people who logical, rational thinkers, working for companies across Europe as project managers, engineers, and consultants, and looking for a partner who is intelligent, independent, and can think for themself.

 Born and raised in India, educated in the U.S., in love with the world.